What if I earn more/less than the income requirements?

 What is the minimum deposit required?

-You must be able to provide a deposit of at least $10,000 to be considered for our Affordable Equity programme.
+You must be able to provide a deposit of at least $10,000 to be considered for our Shared Ownership programme.
 This can come from your Kiwisaver account if their terms and conditions are met.

 Where are the houses?

-Please click on Housing Projects to see our current housing developments.
+Please click on Housing Developments to see our current housing developments.

 How is the market value of the properties' determined?